Influencer Marketing in Public Relations with Emily Riley

 7:22 – Riley talks about what a combination influential is, how important they are, how they fit into the report, and how to market to them.

-8:29 – Riley explains what a purchase funnel is, how it relates to the influentials described in her report and the impact influentials have on shaping people's opinions.
+8:29 – Riley explains a purchase funnel, how it relates to the influentials described in her report, and how online influencers shape popular opinion.

-12:26 – Riley explains when an influential should be consulted, in place of, a more traditional, professional media outlet in order to help create an organic news trend.
+12:26 – Riley explains when an influential should be consulted in place of a more traditional, professional media outlet to help create an organic news trend.

 13:48 – Riley talks about the PR process for launching a new product and the benefits of approaching a combination influential before approaching standard media channels.
-“Combination influentials are the Holy Grail, but at the same time they are a very small percentage of the population so you have to look at your ability to find them and reach them.”
+“Combination influentials are the Holy Grail, but at the same time, they are a tiny percentage of the population, so you have to look at your ability to find them and reach them.”

 15:22 – Riley talks about how to treat a combination influential, particularly how much access to information to give them, as well as how a relationship with a combination influential usually works.

 16:16 – Riley discusses the benefits and drawbacks of social media versus conventional media channels in releasing a message, “Suddenly it is not necessarily a professional on the top of a mountain throwing an opinion down onto the masses; the masses are really involved and elevated.”